brucechanglongxu/brucechanglongxu.github.io/README.md

-# Bruce Changlong Xu's Blog
+# Bruce Changlong Xu's M.D., Ph.D.
+Blog

 Welcome to my personal blog, where I explore the intersection of **AI, medicine, and innovation**.
 My writings cover topics ranging from **semantic perception, AI in biomedicine, advanced computer architecture, and cutting-edge developments in machine learning**.